National Defence University of Malaysia: Organisation

-Except 'Zulu', each of the companies of the 3 battalions are named after legendary heroes of Malay folklore.
+Except 'Zulu', each of the companies of the 3 battalions are named after heroes of Malay folklore.
 Each battalion has their own identity such as insignia, emblem, motto, song and war dance.
-Every cadet holds their battalion's pride in high spirit which can be seen during inter-battalion sports or military competition.
 The Hang Lekiu battalion is the battalion for foundation/basic year cadets, who are living with their own intake for a year before reporting to any one of the battalions as first year cadets.
 Zulu Battalion is the battalion for final year cadets prior to their commissioning.
 A cadet will leave their battalion to join Zulu after a batch of previous Zulu have been commissioned, usually in January.

-Admission

-Admission to the university is by applying through the Education Ministry's University Central Unit where academic qualification will be evaluated.
-Candidates then undergo physical, mental and leadership tests for a period of 1–3 weeks which is conducted by the Ministry of Defence.

-Admissions requirements

-To be admitted, candidates must be between 18 and 20 years old upon entrance for the foundation level, not be married, and have no legal obligation to support a child, and be of good moral character.
-The process includes a university application, standardised testing, and personal references.
-Candidates for admission have a physical aptitude test as well as a complete physical exam, including a separate visual acuity test to be eligible for appointment, although medical waivers are available.
-Usually, candidates with vision uncorrectable to 20/20, as well as a range of other injuries or illnesses, will be automatically considered for a medical waiver only if they are highly competitive.

 Graduation

 The military graduates of the NDUM receive a bachelor's degree and are commissioned as young officers in the Army or equivalent rank in the navy or air force with an obligation to serve 10 years active service in the military.
 Eligibility for particular specialties (infantry, artillery, armour, engineers, etc.) is determined by academic performance and personal preference.
 A cadet is a first class graduate if he or she has earned a 3.70 or above Accumulated Grade Pointer Average (CPA), second class if 3.0-3.69 or third class if 2.99 and below.
 Each of these new officers receives their new shoulder boards in the presence of the Yang di-Pertuan Agong, the commander in chief of the MAF.
 The civilian graduates, who also receive degrees, are guaranteed employment in private and public sector firms.